 If the world took action starting now, bottlenecks in the supply chain for raw materials needed in the manufacture of wind turbines, solar panels and batteries would result in significant cost pressure.

 Ironically, Australia's miners would prosper, with coal miners benefiting from the increased demand for energy required to make the iron and steel needed to reach 85% renewable energy, as wind and solar just can't provide the power and chemistry required to do the job.

-If we somehow rally behind this unprecedented a call to action, we believe our Coldry and Matmor processes would make an ideal transitional solution through to 2050, reducing CO2 intensity while maintaining affordability.
+If we somehow rally behind this unprecedented call to action, we believe our Coldry and HydroMOR processes would make an ideal transitional solution through to 2050, reducing CO2 intensity while maintaining affordability.